Furuneko/otree_admin_chat/README.md

 ### Compatibility

-This add-on has been tested with otree >= 3.2.3
+This add-on has been tested for compatibility with 3.2.3 <= otree <= 3.3.11